General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Colombian vendor women ©Luz Adriana Villa

-Colombia is rapidly changing its negative image as a hotbed of criminals, kidnappers, drug lords and gangsters, and travellers are returning to this rewarding country that crowns the continent of South America.
-While both the US State Department and British Foreign and Commonwealth Office still advise against travel to parts of Colombia, the country is statistically safer than most countries in the region.
-Those intrepid and curious travellers who do venture here are rewarded with the most diverse destination in South America: an exhilarating fusion of shabby, colourful towns, Caribbean and Pacific coasts, Andean valleys, Amazonian jungles, and wide plains.
+Colombia is rapidly changing its negative image and travellers are returning to this unspoilt beauty which crowns the continent of South America.
+While both the US State Department and British Foreign and Commonwealth Office still advise against travel to parts of Colombia, the country is statistically safer than most in the region.
+Those intrepid and curious travellers who do venture here are rewarded with the most diverse destination in South America: an exhilarating fusion of shabby, thoroughly entertaining towns, Caribbean and Pacific coasts, Andean valleys, Amazonian jungles, and wide plains.

-Most visitors flock to the capital, Bogota, the legendary resort town of Cartagena, or the duty-free offshore island province of San Andres.
+Most visitors flock to the capital, Bogota, the legendary resort town of Cartagena, or the duty-free island province of San Andres.
 In recent years Cali and Medellin are also popular stopovers.
-But wherever one chooses to explore, a fascinating, exciting and trouble-free experience is likely to be had.
+Wherever one chooses to explore, a fascinating, exciting experience is in store.

 The fortunes of modern Colombia had their foundations laid in the coffee plantations, but the onset of political violence and civil war in the 1950s effectively cauterised the industry.
 The exception to this can be found in the hilly Quindio province, where many former farmers have turned their traditional red-tile roofed homesteads into good quality bed and breakfast establishments, set among exotic gardens and rows of leafy coffee bushes.

-Urban Colombia centres on Bogota, home to about 20 percent of the country's inhabitants.
+On the other hand, urban Colombia centres on Bogota, home to about 20 percent of the country's inhabitants.
 This ancient city was the pre-Colombian capital of the Chibcha Indians and remains a blend of old and new, teeming with Spanish colonial buildings and plazas alongside modern skyscrapers.
-Beggars rub shoulders in the streets with smartly dressed business people, while mule trains wind their way through the traffic jams.
+Beggars in the streets rub shoulders with business people, while mule trains wind their way through the traffic jams.

 A major drawcard for tourists is the Spanish colonial port of Cartagena with its spectacular walled old town, a medieval wonderland of palaces, monasteries, plazas and overhanging balconies.
 To the south of the town are Colombia's major seaside holiday resorts with excellent beaches and scuba diving opportunities.